 As I tested the Amazon Fire 7, I kept thinking "A $50 tablet shouldn't be this good."
 And while it's not perfect, Amazon's cheapest slate got a recent update that put a lot more kick under the hood with a snappy quad-core 1.3 GHz processor.

 The latest Fire 7 also fixes a mistake of previous updates, allowing you to summon the Alexa digital assistant with your own voice.
 Yes, it should have been there since day 1 (Alexa wasn't meant to be clicked into existence), but a $50 tablet can get away with a lot of cut corners.

 Its low-low price should be a good indicator to shoppers that they shouldn't expect iPad level features.
-Its sub-HD screen is good enough for younger kids streaming kids shows on Prime, but their older siblings (who've seen a few tablets in their time) might ask for something a little sharper.
+Its sub-HD screen is good enough for younger children streaming kids' shows on Prime, but their older siblings (who've seen a few tablets in their time) might ask for something a little sharper.

 Android tablet lovers have needed the Samsung Galaxy S7 before they even knew it existed.
-This beautiful slate is thin, light and packs that slim bezels for an all screen aesthetic that Apple's given users for years with the iPad Pro.
-The Tab S7's screen is so bright and colorful that you'll love to use it for your next Netflix binge watch.
+This beautiful slate is thin, light and packs slim bezels for an all-screen aesthetic that Apple's given users for years with the iPad Pro.
+The Tab S7's screen is so bright and colorful that you'll love to use it for your next Netflix binge-watch.
 Oh, and it put in a time of over 13 hours on our battery life test.
 On top of that, you get a windowed Android app experience in DeX mode (which could use some polish) but is pretty decent for getting work done.

 Read our full Samsung Galaxy Tab S7 review.